Top tips for creating delicious healthy salad

-2. Discover healthy home-made salad dressings.
-From vinegar to honey and mustard drizzle, slowly we have found many a salad dressings.
-My favourite would be yogurt honey mixed as a dressing.
+2. Discover healthy homemade salad dressings.
+From vinegar to honey and mustard drizzle, slowly we have found many salad dressings.
+My favorite would be yogurt honey mixed as a dressing.
 A good salad dressing is a must to make you want to eat those leaves.
-A good salad dressing usually consists of the follow basic ingredients (mix and match to find the ones you love):
+A good salad dressing usually consists of the following basic ingredients (mix and match to find the ones you love):

 Healthy fat (in the form of cold-pressed oil, avocado or seed/nut butter)

 Lemon, lime or vinegar (such as raw apple cider vinegar)

 Salt like himalayan salt/sea salt or tamari and add a combination of one or more of the following

 Herbs (like parsley, coriander leaf, oregano or mint)